Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 The 'nvidia' plugin provides 'cuda_version_lower_bound' with values of 12.8, 12.7, 12.6, 12.5, …
 and 'cuda_version_upper_bound' with values of …, 12.12, 12.11, 12.10, 12.9.
 The 'x86_64' plugin
-provides a level property with values of v3, v2 and v1, and a bunch of instruction set properties named 'aes', 'pclmuldqd', 'rdseed', 'sha_ni' — all of them having the value 'on'." />
+provides a level property with values of v3, v2 and v1, and a bunch of instruction set properties named 'aes', 'pclmuldqd', 'rdseed', 'sha_ni'; all of them having the value 'on'." />
   <figcaption>Fig. 5.
 Example supported properties reported by plugins</figcaption>
 </figure>
 </div>